 Det är så kallt i Alaska …

-I happen älska Lou Reed, but I can also see how associations with drugs and spousal abuse might not be a great thing for a beverage brand.
+I happen to älska Lou Reed, but I can also see how associations with drugs and spousal abuse might not be a great thing for a beverage brand.

 Bonus track (Lou Reed on Sweden):